Hepatitis C is a virus that damages the liver. If left untreated, it can lead to liver disease and other serious long-term health problems.

 Hepatitis C is a serious virus that can cause significant damage to the body.
 The earlier the virus is found, the better the chances of treating it.

-People who have been exposed to risk factors, or are in a high-risk group, should ask a doctor about being tested.
+People who have had exposure to risk factors or are in a high-risk group should seek testing.

 Understanding what a positive or negative result means is important.
-A person should ask their doctor for a clear explanation and advice if they are unsure.
+A person should ask a medical professional for a clear explanation and advice if they are unsure.